vvaltchev/tilck/docs/atomics.md

    - volatile variables which are *not* also atomic
    - volatile atomic variables

 An example: the `state` field in `struct task`.
-It needs to be atomic because its value can be read and updated by interrupt handlers (see `wth.c`), but it also needs to be *volatile* because it is read in loops (see `sys_waitpid`) waiting for it to change.
-Theoretically, in case of consecutive atomic loads, the compiler is *not* obliged to perform every time an actual read and it might cache the value in a register, according to the C11 atomic model.
-In practice, with GCC this can happen only with relaxed atomics (the ones used in Tilck), at best of my knowledge, but it is still good write C11-compliant code, instead of relying on the compilers' behavior.
+It needs to be *atomic* because its value can be read and updated by interrupt handlers (see `wth.c`), but it also needs to be *volatile* because it is read in loops (see `sys_waitpid`) waiting for it to change.
+Theoretically, in case of consecutive atomic loads, the compiler is *not* obliged to perform every time an actual read and it might cache the value in a register, according to the C11 atomics model.